 Check your XML Sitemap for Issues

 An XML Sitemap is a way of telling search engines about your site URLs (pages, videos, images, etc) you wish to be indexed in search results.
 An HTML sitemap, on the other hand, helps users navigate the site.
 The XML sitemap must contain the URL and the last modified date.
-It can also contain other optional fields such as alternate language versions for an International site.
+It can also contain other optional fields, such as alternate language versions for an International site.
 A clear sitemap quickly shows search engine crawlers the key pages you want them to discover sooner.
 Especially beneficial for large sites.

-Using a site crawler or your search console, identify any XML sitemap issues such as the inclusion of non-200 status code URLs, non-self-canonicalised URLs, or non-indexable URLs.
+Using a site crawler or your search console, identify any XML sitemap issues, such as the inclusion of non-200 status code URLs, non-self-canonicalised URLs, or non-indexable URLs.
 As part of your sitemap audit, you might also discover orphaned URLs in the XML sitemap, which can then be linked within your site’s architecture.

 Make sure the XML sitemap has been submitted and successfully processed by Google Search Console.
 Resolve the issues related to indexable URLs that are not included in the XML sitemaps, a situation that frequently occurs in e-commerce websites.